-Lands End, Target, JC Penney, Burlington, and Kohl’s (especially their Marc Anthony brand) sell coats and jackets in all sizes and weights for nearly every budget.
-If you can spend a bit more, the Mackage.com offers almost every leather jacket you can think of.
-The German designer Iris Von Arnim. has a huge collection of cashmere sweaters and jackets.
+Sears, Target, JC Penney, Burlington, and Kohl’s (especially their Marc Anthony brand) sell coats and jackets in all sizes and weights for nearly every budget.

 Men’s shoes have far more styles today than when I was growing up.
-Designer Steve Madden, who is synonymous with high-end women’s shoes, has long had a showroom and small factory in Sunnyside has now entered the men’s footwear market.
-Dr. Scholl’s, which is synonymous for shoe inserts, is now making dress shoes for guys.
-Another recent entrant into the high-end men’s shoes market is Tribeca-based Paul Drish.
-Even Crocs, which is still best known for its plastic beach clog, has expanded into the leisure dress shoe industry.
-If you are looking for a stylish work shoe, Beckett-Simonon has the quality of Allen Edmunds but at a price roughly a third of the well-known New York retailer because their shoes are made in Poland and are sold only online.
+Designer Steve Madden, who is synonymous with high-end women’s shoes, has long had a showroom and small factory in Sunnyside is a player in the men’s footwear market.
+Crocs, which is still best known for its plastic beach clog, has expanded into the leisure dress shoe industry.
+Another new player in the men’s casual dress shoe market is Spira Footwear which is best known for its running shows that contain metal springs in their heels.

 Sports memorabilia has a special place in the hearts of many men.
 Steiner Sports is the undisputed leader in autographed collectibles from nearly sport imaginable, while a smaller rival, Brigandi Coins & Collectibles, has a strong collection of New York Mets memorabilia.